Protect your phone against malware and other threats with Avast One

 Protect yourself against vulnerabilities by keeping all of your devices, systems, and browsers updated and using robust antivirus software.

 As with any security vulnerability, the main danger isn’t the flaw itself, but what cybercriminals can do with it.
 Specifically, hackers exploit vulnerabilities to deploy malware and viruses on your system.
-So the best way to stay protected against a potential exploit is to use robust antivirus software like Avast Free Antivirus.
+So the best way to stay protected against a potential exploit is to use robust antivirus software like Avast One.